 Graduates of the PN program are eligible to apply to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 The PN program is approved by the State Board of Nursing for South Carolina.

 Admission: The program accepts 32 applicants to begin clinical courses each fall and spring terms.
 Students entering the clinical program in fall will complete the program at the Greenwood campus.
 Students entering in spring will complete the program at the Laurens campus.
 Up to half of the spaces are filled based on merit score.
 Eligible applicants must meet all program-ready requirements to be considered for clinical acceptance.
-Students interested in pursuing a major in nursing must complete the mandatory Health Science and Nursing Information Session to obtain needed program details.
 Useful advisement information is also provided below.
 A student may be admitted to the college at any time in order to complete prerequisite and general education course work.